rutgersdh/caridischo/_caridischo/cds91.md

 language: es, en, fr, de, it, pt
 creators: Nina de Friedemann
 stewards: Pontificia Universidad Javeriana Bogotá
-blurb: 'The América Negra Magazine was a biannual publication of the Human Expedition that contained materials on any of the disciplines that deal with the description and analysis of human populations.
-The Magazine emphasized the black and indigenous communities of the American continent and their relationships with populations from other parts of the world.
+blurb: "The América Negra Magazine was a biannual publication of the Human Expedition that contained materials on any of the disciplines that deal with the description and analysis of human populations.
+The Magazine emphasized the black and indigenous communities of the American continent and their relationships with populations from other parts of the world.\r\n"

-  '
 added_by:
 added_year: '2020'
 notes: